shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/TOOLDREAM.md

 machine, some level of interpretation based on when the state variable is changed and read would be needed to re-establish the graph.

+### callsite argument usage matrix

+Think I've proposed this elsewhere or in other forms, but as a concrete example, nsContentUtils::InternalStorageAllowedForPrincipal is an interesting internal swiss-army knife that gets called with different argument configurations.

 ## DXR local call graph info w/parameter classification ##

 For example, in the case of SpawnWorkerIfNeeded, one of the arguments was